elmerfer/MIXTURE.App/README.md

 ## How to cite

+Unveiling the immune infiltrate modulation in cancer and response to immunotherapy by MIXTURE—an enhanced deconvolution method
-MIXTURE: an improved algorithm for immune tumor microenvironment estimation based on gene expression data.
-Elmer A. Fernández,  Yamil D. Mahmoud, Florencia Veigas, Darío Rocha,  Mónica Balzarini,  Hugo D. Lujan,  Gabriel A. Rabinovich,  M. Romina Girotti doi: https://doi.org/10.1101/726562
+Elmer A Fernández, Yamil D Mahmoud, Florencia Veigas, Darío Rocha, Matías Miranda, Joaquín Merlo, Mónica Balzarini, Hugo D Lujan, Gabriel A Rabinovich, María Romina Girotti Briefings in Bioinformatics, bbaa317, https://doi.org/10.1093/bib/bbaa317 Published: 16 December 2020

 ## License